ilonaandrijasyn/queue-management-system-mobile/README.md

 You can enable network by right-clicking the mouse and choosing "Enable network inspect".

 ## Build
 Build can be done with EAS build.
+Beware that API URL is localhost:3000.
+It will work in dev mode with Expo GO, because Expo creates a bridge between a phone and pc.
+But build version needs to have API URL changes to the IP of pc where server runs.
+You can change it in **./helpers/consts.ts**.

 First install EAS CLI.